 Optimizing meta title tags for Baidu is not much more difficult than writing meta titles for Google, but there are some important characteristics to take into account.

 To rank on Baidu, your meta title should:

 - be limited to 35 simplified Chinese characters: Normally a simplified Chinese character equals 2 Latin characters, that’s why the meta tags when writing in Chinese should be shorter;

 - include the main keyword of the page (your targeted keyword): If possible, use the main keyword in the very beginning of the title tag, even if it may not look very natural;

 - include your company or website name;

-Company or website name as keyword
+Company or website name as a keyword

 - Home Page title tag: website name_main product/service keyword